Published by Lookforzebras

 - Proficiency in a certain area, such as data analysis

-At the least, have a well organized and detailed Linkedin profile that you can refer people to.
+At the least, have a well-organized and detailed Linkedin profile that you can refer people to.
 Think about having your own website, as well.
-Mandy Armitage, MD, is a great example of a medical writer who has been very successful establishing an online presence for herself and her writing business, known as Armitage Medical.
+Although having your own website takes some funds and time initially, it offers various benefits once the setup is done.
+It presents a very professional image and makes you appear more approachable.
+Make sure to keep your website updated by adding relevant and current medical articles or blog posts.
+Mandy Armitage, MD, is a great example of a medical writer who has been very successful in establishing an online presence for herself and her writing business, known as Armitage Medical.
 Her website screams out experience and professionalism.
 It also allows her to show up in potential clients’ Google searches for writers.

 Running your freelance hustle as though it’s a small business sets you up for success, both by changing your own mindset and projecting your proficiency to clients.
-So advertise for yourself.
+To advertise for yourself.
 Stress your areas of expertise or concentration.
 And let others know how your services meet their needs.
+Sometimes in business, you need to sell yourself in order to make your worth seem clear.
+Therefore, don’t be shy to share your experience, skills, and expertise.

 3. Use a freelancing platform

-Online freelancing platforms connect freelancers to business or individuals that need work done.
-This is typically work that can be done from home and on a computer, so writing assignments are quite common.
+Online freelancing platforms connect freelancers to businesses or individuals that need work done.
+This typically works that can be done from home and on a computer, so writing assignments are quite common.
 I recommend heading to Upwork to look for medical writing projects.
 Other options that I’ve tried – including Fiverr, iWriter, Zerys – are far less lucrative, less professional, and less appropriate for highly trained medical professionals.
+Although these platforms might not pay as well as other options, they offer great ways to get a great amount of experience on various topics in a short amount of time.
+Therefore, if you hope to get exposed to a vast range of medical topics, consider setting up a profile on these freelancing platforms.

 To get started on Upwork, create an account and write a descriptive profile about your experience and background.
 You can set a minimum hourly rate, as well.
 Then you can start searching for work.
 Try these search phrases to find medical writing work: